 I built my model in 2005 and had a great time flying loose formation with Keith at the NEAT Fair that fall.
 Originally I had great plans for plug-in landing gear to save the weight of retracts.
 Then I realized I fly almost exclusively off grass, and already have a lot of planes for touch and goes.
 The only major modification I made was to the rear turtledeck.
 I doubled the stringer count to get the spacing more in line with those on the nose.
 I also replaced the vacuum formed nose bowls with ones made from balsa, for a better fit and to use the same covering for a perfect color match.

-I still have the Gemini and continue to fly it periodically.
 It is a shame that this kit is gone, but motivated builders will find that the plans remain available as #2105 from RC Sport Flyer and Kiona Publishing.
 For the time being, you can click here for a direct link to their plan offering.